spelinski/BoardGameAIEngine/README.txt

 To create a coverage report, use coverage - m unittest discover

 Then, issue coverage report - m for command line coverage, or coverage html for a index.html file in htmlcov

+To use hooks copy them from the gitHooks folder to .git/hooks/ This currently includes a file for pre-commit